warcryy/qp-assessment/README.md

 - **Method**: POST
 - **Description**: Update inventory status.

+## Database File
+Added database .bak file which can be restored on SSMS.

 ## Building the Application with Docker

 1. Navigate to the project directory: